cyndilopez/high-spot-mixtape-changes/README.md

 ```

 Update takes in an array of objects, which each contain "playlist" and "song" In this example, the song with song id, "1", will be added to playlists' current value of "song_ids".
 Because "update" takes an array, multiple playlists can be updated.

+*Error handling* - If the song id or playlist id provided do not exist in the mixtapes JSON, a message "Skipping update playlist id $playlist_id with song id $song_id" will be printed to standard output

 The **remove** action removes a playlist and should be in the following format: